deeplearningcafe/CNN_Sudoku/README_EN.md

 - `dsets.py`：Creates the dataset.
 - `training.py`：Used for training, main file of the project
 - `models.py`: Includes all the models.
+- `play.py`: Input your own sudoku, for model testing。

 ## Training
 To set up training, adjust the path in `dsets.py` to point to the location where the dataset is stored.
 Afterwards, modify the tensorboard comments to monitor the training metrics.
 In your terminal, initiate training by running the following command: